 When cloud computing began to take over the IT industry a decade ago, many organizations jumped in with both feet, migrating their operations entirely into the cloud or starting up new companies based around cloud services.
 While public cloud architecture has delivered many benefits, experience has demonstrated that it isn’t always the right solution for every business.
 As the range of options for cloud deployments continues to grow, some companies are beginning to question whether or not a public cloud makes sense.

 This is not to say public clouds are going anywhere.
-If anything, they’re expected to grow significantly, with a recent IDC study showing that public cloud adoption will be three times that of private clouds by 2019.
-Indeed, lift and shift strategies that migrate assets are becoming more effective than ever.
-But despite this trend, a sizable number of companies are engaging in repatriation, or shifting some portion of their data and computing workloads from a public environment to a private one.
+If anything, they’re expected to grow significantly, with a recent IDC study showing that public cloud spending will more than double by 2023.
+Indeed, lift and shift strategies that migrate assets into cloud applications are becoming more effective than ever.
+But despite this trend, a sizable number of companies are engaging in repatriation, or shifting some portion of their data and computing workloads from a public environment to a private or hybrid one.
 Another survey found that more than a third of companies opted to make that transition in 2017, with 36 percent of cloud-based organizations hosting their computing platform in a private cloud.

 Perhaps the most prominent example of such a repatriation is Dropbox, the popular storage service that got its start on Amazon Web Services (AWS).
 In the two years since repatriating most of its operations from the public cloud to data centers providing colocation services, Dropbox trimmed its operational expenses by $74.6 million.
 While the company still stores about 10 percent of its data in the AWS cloud, the transition still made Dropbox a poster child for the benefits of data repatriation.

 Data availability is crucial to the success of any organization.
 Server downtime can cripple business operations, leading to reduced productivity, lost opportunities, and lasting brand damage.
 While public cloud providers regularly tout the benefits of being able to access data from anywhere at anytime, that access doesn’t amount to much if the provider is experiencing system downtime.
 Even established cloud providers like AWS only promise 99.99% SLA uptime reliability, which translates to nearly an hour of downtime each year.
-By shifting to a private cloud environment facilitated through a colocation or software defined data center, companies can secure much higher levels up uptime service.
+By shifting to a private cloud environment facilitated through a colocation or software-defined data center, companies can secure much higher levels of uptime service.
 This ensures that their data and assets will be available when they need them most.
+There’s also the nightmare scenario of cloud computing companies going out of business, potentially cutting their customers off from their data and cloud applications.

 While many companies have made the decision to repatriate their assets from the public cloud to a private cloud, the decision isn’t an entirely “either/or” prospect.
+Today’s companies have many different types of cloud computing to choose from.
 In many cases, the ideal solution is a hybrid cloud deployment, which combines the security and control of a private cloud with the scalability and resources of a public cloud.
 Multi-cloud architecture also provide a great deal of flexibility to meet a variety of computing needs.
-By working with the rich connectivity options and versatile network environment of a data center, companies can build customized solutions that address their biggest concerns and deliver their most pressing needs.
+By working with the rich connectivity options and versatile network environment of a colocation data center, companies can build customized solutions that address their biggest concerns and deliver their most pressing needs.